Updated July 29, 2019.

 13. Travel and Living Expenses While Training: $2,000 to $35,000

-- The above estimated range of costs is for two people to attend the Dunkin’ Donuts initial training program for 4 to 8 weeks (depending on production platform and the opportunity to support a new restaurant opening), including transportation, board, lodging, sanitation exam, and uniforms.
+- The above estimated range of costs is for 2 people to attend the Dunkin’ initial training program for 4 to 8 weeks (depending on production platform and the opportunity to support a new restaurant opening), including transportation, board, lodging, sanitation exam, and uniforms.

 - Any wages or salaries that you may pay trainees while they attend training are not included in these estimates.
 You must also maintain workers’ compensation insurance coverage for trainees in your employ.